 Section 5 – A vacancy in the board or any office, excluding the president, shall be filled by action of the remaining directors, except in the event of the removal of all directors, in which case a special election of directors by majority vote of the members shall take place within two weeks of removal of all directors.

-Section 6 – A vacancy in the position of any officer-elect or director-elect, excluding president-elect, shall be filled by action of the current presiding Board of Directors.
+Section 6 – A vacancy in the position of any officer-elect or director-elect, including president-elect, shall be filled by action of the current presiding Board of Directors.

-Section 7 – A vacancy in the position of president-elect shall be filled by the vice-president.

-Section 8 – A vacancy in the position of president shall be filled by a past president, whom is an active member of the club or a member of the club who has completed President-Elect Training Session (PETS), and duly approved by a majority vote of the members within two weeks of the vacancy.
+Section 7 – A vacancy in the position of president shall be filled by a past president who is an active member of the club, or a member of the club who has completed President-Elect Training Session (PETS), and duly approved by a majority vote of the members within two weeks of the vacancy.

-In the event there is not qualified or willing past president to assume the position of president the position shall be filled by the president-elect.
+In the event there is not a qualified or willing past president to assume the position of president the position shall be filled by the president-elect.

 In the event there is no president-elect available to fill the position, a new president shall be elected by a majority vote of the members within one month of the vacancy.